 Distance from Start: 17 km

 Distance from Finish: 41 km

 Rest Stop Hours: 10:45am - 12pm

-Water, snacks and washroom facilities will be available.
+Water, snacks (including the world-famous APPLE CIDER DONUTS) and washroom facilities will be available.

 Discover Pickerel Park: A popular destination for decades, Pickerel Park offers camping sites and RV sites for family and group stays.
 The property features over 700 feet of shoreline and 21 acres of shaded woodland surroundings for friends and family to enjoy.
 Besides superb fishing and beautiful views of Hay Bay, Pickerel Park has plenty of activities and events for everyone, from bingo and horseshoes to dances on long weekends and live music performances.